arrigonialberto86/funtime/deepar.md

 ```

-This is all for the model: we now have a custom "Gaussian" layer and an object handling the training + (custom) prediction of the network.
+This is all we need for the model: we have a custom "Gaussian" layer and an object handling the training + (custom) prediction of the network.
-We now need a `TimeSeries` object to hold the dataset and return batches of data to the generator. `TimeSeries` is a subclass of the Dataset abstract
+We now need a `TimeSeries` object to incapsulate the dataset and return batches of data to the generator. `TimeSeries` is a subclass of the Dataset abstract
-class which implements `next_batch`
+class which implements the `next_batch` method.

 ```python
 from deepar.dataset import Dataset